arturbac/stralgo/README.md

 # stralgo ![MIT](https://img.shields.io/badge/license-MIT-blue.svg) ![language](https://img.shields.io/badge/language-C%2B%2B20-blue.svg)
-constexpr number &lt;-> string composition, formatting and conversions with full support of unterminated string views.
+constexpr number &lt;-> string composition, formatting and utf/number conversions with full support of unterminated string views and forward ranges.
-I started my journey with C++ in the 2004 with compilers like embedded visual c++ 4, gcc 2.95.
-Thru years of participation in big projects i have had to fix many errors that source was in string formatting like vnprintf.

-The source of problems I have many time found was:
-* there was no consistency between formatting string and arguments, that was source of errors detected at runtime.
-* string composition was always done at runtime even if some operations and arguments were known and could be used at compile time
-* all that C library functions require null terminated C strings
-* formatting information for example in vsnprintf could not be easily shared/reused across project.
-* working on pointers to null terminated strings often causes a lot of redundant strlen and dangling pointer errors

 ## features

 This code solves those problems:

+* stralgo::utf - fully constant evaluated utf8,16,32 string manipulation with formatters for char format
 * formatting information is attached to arguments and prevents mismatching formatting with argument type errors at compile time
 * every conversion, composing, formatting is constexpr except allocations
-* full support for std::string_view with not null terminated strings
+* full support for basic_string_view and forward_ranges with not null terminated strings
 * formatting traits can be declared constexpr constant and reused consistently across project
 * minimum c++20 compiler required (stl at least c++17)
 * fully constexpr string to number and number to string conversion for functions that doesn't allocate (using output iterators)
 * extensive number formating with constexpr traits
 * merging string_views and composing any data (string_views, numbers) with one variadic template, one allocation
-* compose, merge doesn't allow using directly pointers to chars and char tables (usable only with std::basic_string_view), to disallow working with pointers
+* compose, merge doesn't allow using directly pointers to chars and char tables (usable only with basic_string_view), to disallow working with pointers
-* supports std::basic_string and my own coll::basic_string
+* supports std::basic_string and my own small_vectors::basic_string
-* stralgo::utf - fully constant evaluated utf8,16,32 string manipulation with formatters for char format

 ## installation

 * header only, except unit tests

 ## c++ compilers
-At this point of early development I work with clang 15,16,17 and gcc-12,gcc-13.
+At this point of development I work with clang 18,19 and gcc-14
-I'm planing checking and porting to msvc in near future.

 ## small_vectors integration
-* this header only library integrates with cpm my other repository small_vectors and uses from it fully constexpr coll::basic_string and coll::basic_fixed_string for unit tests
+* this header only library integrates with cpm my other repository small_vectors and uses from it fully constexpr small_vectors::basic_string and small_vectors::basic_fixed_string for unit tests

 ## examples
 ### stralgo::compose